top of page

 About

 I am enamored with the direct act of working clay with my hands as a sculptor and a potter.
-Many of my large wheel-thrown ceramic vessels are rooted in traditional Asian forms.
-I hope to make elegant yet quiet sculptural vessels with strong lines and gestures and I welcome serendipitous imperfections that arise during the throwing, glazing and firing processes.
+I have a particular passion for throwing large vessels inspired by traditional Japanese and Korean forms.
+I seek to make elegant yet quiet sculptural vessels with strong lines and gestures and I welcome serendipitous imperfections that arise during the throwing, glazing and firing processes.
 I am driven to create pure forms with a sure hand and an honest approach.

-As a sculptor, I confront the central challenge of having something to say about people, and animals, and their condition.
-I do not have a predetermined theme or even knowledge of what will draw me in.
-Nonetheless, I approach each project knowing that it will provide me with a rich opportunity to learn and care, to design, to communicate and share ideas with others, and to grow as an artist.
+I approach each project knowing that it will provide me with a rich opportunity to learn and care, to design, to communicate and share ideas with others, and to grow as an artist.
 I have found myself immersed in portraits of the elderly to capture their dignity as well as complex states of mind.
 While in the hospital after cancer surgery I became taken with the idea of sculpting a newborn donkey still partially wrapped in its afterbirth sac.
 Designing and sculpting that hopeful and poetic scene felt to me as though I were ushering in my own renewal.
-I am currently working on a multi-figure sculpture based on a 1915 photograph of an Armenian mother and her daughters on a forced march.
-I was not looking for this subject; by chance I saw the powerful photograph which triggered in me memories told by female relatives who survived such a march during the Armenian Genocide.

 An elected member of the National Sculpture Society, I work and teach from my home studio in western MA.
 Awards I have earned through the National Sculpture Society include the Marilyn Newmark Memorial Award, the Jane B. Armstrong Memorial Award, and the Elliot Gantz & Co., Foundry Award.